aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/how-to-set-chart-axis-properties/_index.md

 ### How to Set Date-Time Value of Axis

-The following code example demonstrates how to set date/time values to axis properties.
+The following code example shows how to set date/time values to axis properties.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Charts-WorkingWithChartAxis-SetDateTimeValuesToAxis.cpp" >}}